 With this variety in my performance background, I can identify and respond to my students who develop or have current interests in any of these directions.

-During the past nineteen years, I have taught violin & viola to students ranging in age from 4 years and into adulthood.
+During the past 23 years, I have taught violin & viola to students ranging in age from 5 years and into adulthood.

-Inspired by the progress and success of my students in their school orchestra programs, and envisioning a way in which I can make an even greater impact in the second part of my teaching career, I have completed many classes of specialized training for the Suzuki Violin Method for books 1--6.
-This training has enabled me to deepen my service to older students, and to begin teaching younger students (as young as four years old) in a way that is age appropriate, and yet effective.
-I love to serve families who value instrumental music and who often discover that studying a musical instrument can have a dramatic positive impact on their childs learning, self-concept, and social development.
+Inspired by the progress and success of my students in their school orchestra programs, and envisioning a way in which I can make an even greater impact in the second part of my teaching career, I have completed many classes of specialized training in the Suzuki Violin Method; books 1--10.
+This training has enabled me to deepen my service to older students, and to begin teaching younger students (as young as five years old) in a way that is age appropriate, and yet effective.
+I love to serve families who value instrumental music and who often discover that studying a musical instrument can have a dramatic positive impact on their child's learning, self-concept, and social development.
 I appreciate the fact that parents are involved in the Suzuki course of study.
 And they are able to observe lessons and follow through as effective practice partners with their children.
 For more about why I became a Suzuki Violin Teacher, please visit the bottom of the page "about Suzuki Violin"

 I asked parents of two of my very first Suzuki students to write a parent testimonial about my service and I feel very honored by their response.
 I hope you will view their testimonials as well as the page of this website which gives you information about the founder of the method and what to expect for parents and students participating in the Suzuki Violin Method.

-If you wish to inquire about beginning either traditional or Suzuki violin lessons with me at my Plano, Texas location - please email , or you can call me directly at (940)205-7309!
+If you wish to inquire about beginning Suzuki violin lessons with me at my Plano, Texas location - please email ! -- Barbara Stafford